CraigKelly/scholarometer.py/README.md

-# Speculative Python API for REST API to scholarometer
+# Speculative Python API for Scholarometer ReSTiful API

 ***IMPORTANT:*** This is just a POC - you should be able to make sure that the requirements are available and just go.